menandmice/micetro_docs/guides/reference/alias_dns_records.rst

 Micetro synchronizes ALIAS records, which can be viewed in the web application or through API.

 In Micetro, ALIAS records are read-only.
-They have the type "ALIAS" and their underlying :ref:`DNS record type<DNS Resource Records>` is represented in the data field of the record,a long with the resource id/hostname in a human-readable and raw format, all tab-separated.
+They have the type "ALIAS" and their underlying :ref:`DNS record type<DNS Resource Records>` is represented in the data field of the record, a long with the resource id/hostname in a human-readable and raw format, all tab-separated.

 .. note::
     The full resource ID is not displayed in the **Data** column of the ALIAS record in the list of a DNS zone's resource records.
 Only the underlying record type and formatted resource ID are displayed.